stevendejongnl/default-server-initialization/README.md

 - Restore `/etc/profile.d` from the backup
 - Remove the custom server info script
 - Restore `/etc/motd` from the backup
-- Re-enable all scripts in `/etc/update-motd.d/` (default Ubuntu banners and MOTD return)
+- Restore `/etc/update-motd.d` from the backup (default Ubuntu banners and MOTD return)

 ## What Will I See at Login?